Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 This plugin adds a new field type to the Contact Form 7 plugin and allows users to add an handwritten signature to the message via a signature pad.
 The plugin uses Szymon Nowak's great Javascript library (https://github.com/szimek/signature_pad).

 = News =
-* Please upgrade to 2.6.2 and save your forms again, as it fixes a bug in previous versions where additional settings were wrongly added to your forms settings.
 * Version 2.6 is out, finally adding support for HDPi and Retina screens.
 Be careful though, as i had to refactor things a bit, specially field layout and classes attributes.
 You might have to update your field's custom CSS!

 = Compatibility =